 Ready to start making your own movie posters?
-Well, we have all the dimensions you need to get started.
+Well, we have all the dimensions and poster sizes you need to get started.
 In fact, these are the same templates and dimensions used at professional movie poster design agencies.

-How do you know these are the legit dimensions and templates?
-Well, because I’m an art director that has worked for most of the major design agencies in Hollywood, and these are the ones I use almost daily, depending on projects, of course.
+How do you know these are the legit movie poster sizes, dimensions, and templates?
+Well, because I’m an art director that has worked for most of the significant design agencies in Hollywood, and these are the ones I use almost daily, depending on projects, of course.

-Are there more than 5 different sizes of movie posters?
+Are there more than five different sizes of movie posters?
 Of course!
 There are different types like 2 Sheets, Quads, Half Sheets, Door Panels, and plenty of other uniquely sized art specs for outdoor advertising.
-This post is focusing on the most used.
+This post focuses on the most commonly used.

-What types of movie poster templates are we talking about?
+What types of movie poster sizes templates are we talking about?

 Nowadays, there are seven types of movie poster templates used regularly.
 If you want to learn about these seven different types of movie posters, then you will want to read this article before proceeding:

-Now that you are caught up to speed on the different types of posters used, we can start talking about the templates you will need.
+Now that you are up to speed on the different types of posters used, we can start discussing the templates you will need.

-These are generally the posters that everyone thinks about when you mention movie posters.
-The payoff is the top dog when it comes to poster hierarchy.
+Payoffs and one-sheets are generally the posters that everyone thinks about when you mention movie posters.
+The payoff and one-sheet are the top dogs when it comes to poster hierarchy and is the standard movie poster size.

-The reason being is that it will usually feature the main actors, the actor’s names, some enticing copy, perhaps the date of release, and the billing, which credits the director, producers, studios involved, and other important people involved with the production.
+The reason is that it will usually feature the main actors, the actors’ names, some enticing copy, perhaps the date of release, and the billing, which credits the director, producers, studios, and other important people involved with the production.

 What I mean is that if you are making multiple different designs for your movie, you are probably not going to want to design your posters at full DPI and full dimensions, just because you will be using a lot of computer RAM and energy, which if you have a less than optimal computer it will slow your computer down tremendously and even crash it from time to time.